 |Type of policy||30 years old||66 years old||80 years old|

 Every insurer will offer different quotes, so shop around several providers to find the best deal regardless of your age.

 Normally it will be the same as any other policy, but some insurers will adjust the cover you get based on your age, including:

 Check the policy documents carefully before you apply to make sure you have the cover you need before you travel.

 Find out more about what is covered under your travel insurance policy, including the levels of cover available.

 Although travel insurance can cost more as you get older, there are things that you can do to reduce the price:

 This guide has even more easy ways you can cut the cost of your travel insurance.

 No, it is never a good idea to travel abroad without proper travel insurance in place.

-Healthcare in other countries can be very expensive, especially in popular destinations like the USA or Spain, so it pays to have insurance in place should the worst happen.
+Healthcare in other countries can be very expensive, especially in popular destinations like the USA, so it pays to have insurance in place should the worst happen.